 Before we dive into what to do in Pacifica, CA let’s discuss a few important things to know before you get your swimsuit on.

 Pacifica is located on the famous Highway 1, which makes it a great stopping place for your Pacific Coast Highway road trip.
-Pacifica is only about 15 miles from the heart of San Francisco which makes it a popular day trip destination for Bay Area locals in need of a city escape.
-Because of this location combination you’ll find locals and tourists alike enjoying this coastal city.
+Pacifica is only about 15 miles from the heart of San Francisco making it a popular day trip destination for Bay Area locals in need of a city escape.
+Because of its location combination you’ll find locals and tourists alike enjoying this coastal city.

 Weather in Pacifica